 Revolut Trading Ltd, 7 Westferry Circus, Canary Wharf, London, England, E14 4HD.
 You can also contact us via the Revolut App chat function.

-We will review this Order Handling and Best Interests Policy on an at least an annual basis to ensure that it remains fit for purpose and to reflect any changes to applicable law or regulation that may apply.
+We will review this Order Handling and Best Execution Policy on an at least an annual basis to ensure that it remains fit for purpose and to reflect any changes to applicable law or regulation that may apply.
 Such a review will include reviewing the performance of the Third Party Broker to confirm that they continue to provide execution services that deliver the best possible outcome for our clients on a consistent basis.

-If there are material changes in this Order Handling and Best Interests Policy, these will be notified to you.
+If there are material changes in this Order Handling and Best Execution Policy, these will be notified to you.
 The Third Party Broker will notify Revolut of any material changes to their best execution policy.
 Revolut will in turn notify you of any material changes to the Third Party Broker's best execution policy which may impact on how your Orders are transmitted and executed.

 You can view and download our Conflicts of Interest policy here.